Sleep Position During Pregnancy: What the Science Says

 May 25, 2026

-- Up to 56% of pregnant individuals develop low back pain during pregnancy, driven by increased lumbar lordosis, ligamentous laxity, and altered weight distribution, all of which are directly affected by sleep position and spinal support.
+Up to 56% of pregnant individuals develop low back pain during pregnancy, driven by increased lumbar lordosis, ligamentous laxity, and altered weight distribution, all of which are directly affected by sleep position and spinal support.
 (Bhimani & Bhimani, 2025)

 The answers are more specific and more actionable than the shorthand suggests.
-The research on sleep position during pregnancy has advanced significantly over the past decade, and what it reveals has direct consequences for how pregnant people sleep, what equipment they use, and how their care providers communicate risk.
+The research on sleep position during pregnancy has advanced significantly over the past decade, and what it reveals has direct consequences for how pregnant people sleep, what support they use, and how their care providers communicate risk.

-The vascular risk gets most of the attention, but the musculoskeletal story is equally significant for daily quality of life.
+The vascular risk gets most of the attention, but the musculoskeletal picture is equally significant for daily quality of life.
 Pregnancy drives a progressive increase in lumbar lordosis, the inward curve of the lower spine, as the uterus shifts the body's center of gravity forward.
 Ligaments soften throughout pregnancy in preparation for delivery.
 The abdominal muscles lengthen and lose mechanical advantage.
 Together, these changes increase mechanical load on the lumbar spine and the sacroiliac joints in ways that are substantially worsened by poor sleep positioning (Bhimani & Bhimani, 2025).

 Research published in 2025 reviewing pregnancy-related spinal biomechanics found that up to 56% of pregnant individuals develop low back pain, with lumbar lordosis, ligamentous laxity, and anterior pelvic tilt identified as primary drivers (Bhimani & Bhimani, 2025).
 Poor sleep position does not cause these changes, but it amplifies them across the six to nine hours a person spends in bed each night.

-For people who habitually start on their back, positional aids that create a physical barrier can help.
-A semi-reclined position, achieved by propping the torso at a 30 to 45 degree angle, substantially reduces aortocaval compression and is considered a safe alternative for people who find flat side lying intolerable in late pregnancy.
+The practical goal is side lying, supported, with the pelvis level.
+A pillow placed between the knees and running down to the ankles maintains hip stacking and prevents pelvic rotation.
+A wedge or folded pillow placed under the abdomen provides belly support and reduces the downward pull on the uterine ligaments.
+For people who habitually start on their back, a semi-reclined position achieved by propping the torso at a 30 to 45 degree angle substantially reduces aortocaval compression and is considered a safe alternative for people who find flat side lying intolerable in late pregnancy.

 What This Means for Health and Wellness Professionals